-The inversion method for natural hair is not something that most have heard about on a daily basis.
+The inversion method or also called mulholland method for natural hair is not something that most have heard about on a daily basis.
 As naturals, we are always trying to find new ways to make our kinks drop a little faster.

 Long hair don’t care is not just a saying for naturals, it’s a way of life.
-We have all heard of using castor oil, protective styles, and even coconut oil to promote hair growth, but few are familiar with a so-called inversion method for natural hair.
+We have all heard of using castor oil, protective hair styles, and even coconut oil to promote hair growth.
+But few are familiar with a so-called inversion method for natural hair.

 The inversion method on natural hair seems to be the answer to every curly headed girl’s dreams.
-In fact, it’s the answer to everyone’s dream that has ever wanted long hair.
+In fact, the inversion method is the answer to everyone’s dream that has ever wanted long hair.

 We all know the struggle of trying to grow our hair out, and it seems like no matter what we do, it takes just south of forever to make it get even an inch long.
 The inversion method makes the wait a lot shorter.

 In fact, some women claim that the method makes their hair grow an inch per week!
 Mostly, the inversion method for natural hair involves inverting or putting the tips of your hair upside down while you are massaging your scalp with oil.

 Recall that stimulating the hair follicles can cause for your hair to grow.
 Hence, why many naturals make it a habit of massaging their scalps every night before bed.
 The beauty of the inversion method is that it stimulates the hair follicles in two ways.

 One is the traditional movement that you get from the massage, and the other is from gravity making blood rush to your head.
 Due to the inversion method this is said to stimulate growth.

 Since the inversion method involves being in an uncomfortable position for an extended period of time, there are certain side effects and risks that you should be aware of before attempting the inversion method.
 For one, many women experience feelings of dizziness and nausea as a result of holding their head upside down for several minutes at once.